 If you want to teach English in Italy during your summer break, check out the summer camps run by the language schools.
 These are meant for young adults seeking to improve their employability by picking up English speaking skills.

 Qualifications Needed To Teach And Work In Italian Schools

-Having a Bachelor’s degree is an advantage and a TEFL certification is mandatory for English teachers to teach English in Italy.
-There may be schools that hire without a TEFL certification or a degree, but you would have to make compromises on the salary and working conditions.
-As stated earlier, fluency with the Italian language is an important parameter in the hiring process in public schools.
-Teachers looking for work in the lucrative international school segment require a teaching license as well as work experience.
+Having a Bachelor’s degree is an advantage, and a TEFL certification is mandatory for English teachers to teach English in Italy.
+There may be schools that hire without a TEFL certification or a degree, but you would have to compromise on the salary and working conditions.
+As stated earlier, fluency with the Italian language is an important parameter in public schools’ hiring process.
+Teachers looking for work in the lucrative international school segment require a teaching license and work experience.

 Visa & other Essential Documents for an Italian Residency

 Visa and residency papers are necessary to work and teach in Italy.
 EU citizens have a relatively easy path to an Italian residency.
 On the other hand, the visa and residency process is arduous for a non-EU resident.
 However, it can be done if you have the patience to navigate through astounding levels of paperwork, rules and regulations.